 - At the grocery store purchase foods from the MyPlate's five food groups: Protein, Dairy, Grains, Fruits and Vegetables.
 Children like color!
 Choose at least six colors of fruits and vegetables.

 - As soon as you return home from the store, wash the fruits and put them in a large bowl for quick access.
 Also prepare vegetables for eating.
-Let your child help you with the easier tasks like peeling carrots or using cookie cutters to cut fun shapes.
+Let your child help you with the easier tasks like breaking cauliflower into pieces or using cookie cutters to cut fun shapes.
 Children who help prepare food are more likely to eat it2.

 - Next divide foods into serving sized containers that are ready to pack in a lunch or serve quickly at home.
 Slice or cube blocks of cheese.
 Place relishes in sealable bags or in containers with dip at the bottom of the container.

-- On the weekend do cooking lessons with your child to prepare sandwiches, wraps or reheatable main dishes that can be frozen.
+- On the weekends, do cooking lessons with your child to prepare sandwiches, wraps or reheatable main dishes that can be frozen.
 Use whole grain bread, tortillas, pita pockets or left-over pancakes to hold the fillings.
-The upper right photo shows a homemade biscuit with browned hamburger and cheese layered in the middle before baking.

-- Cheese, diced ham or cooked hamburger, can be added to beaten eggs and baked in muffin tins at 350° for 25-30 minutes.
+- Cheese, diced ham or cooked hamburger, can be added to beaten eggs and baked in muffin tins at 350 °F for 25-30 minutes.
 Freeze these as egg sandwiches using whole grain English muffins or mini-bagels.

 Recipe Ideas for Quick Lunches